 - Do make sure you engage with the interviewers on a personal level.
 “Don't underestimate the power of smiling,” one recruiter advised.
 “When you walk into the room and smile at us, it shows you've got a good personality and a bit of energy, and it generates confidence in your argument.
 People are no good if they're not approachable.”

 - Don't choose something controversial or likely to offend if you're asked to come up with a non-law topic for discussion.
-Our insiders tell us subjects to avoid on this front include politics, religion, sport rivalries, and embarrassing or frivolous personal anecdotes.
+Insiders tell us subjects to avoid on this front include politics, religion, sport rivalries, and embarrassing or frivolous personal anecdotes.

 - Do make sure you look the part by dressing neatly and discreetly: tidy up your hair, iron your dress, straighten your tie, do up your jacket.
 Most chambers will be grading you on standard criteria, and that includes everything from intellect and personality to whether your suit is rumpled or not.